bcarun/madrascoder/articles/001-big-o-notations-article-1.md

 layout: article
 title: Algorithms - Big O Notations O(1) O(n) O(log n) Explained In Simple Terms
 description: >
-  In order to learn Algorithms, first step is to learn is Big O notations.
-In this article, we will see 3 notations O(1), O(n) and O(log n) with simple examples.
+  Big O notations help us to represent an algorithm or a program’s efficiency.
+In this article, we will see 3 basic Big O notations O(1), O(n) and O(log n) with simple explanations and examples with code snippets.
 category: article
-image: assets/media/big-o-notations-article-1/big-o-notation.jpg
+image: assets/media/001-big-o-notations-article-1/clock-title-picture.jpg
 tags:
   - Algorithms
 date: 2021-01-17
+featured: true
 ---

 ---

+Before jumping to learn about Big O notations, lets get some basics.

-### What Is an Algorithm?
+### What is an Algorithm?

 Algorithms are methods used to complete a certain operation or solve a problem.
-There is more than one way to solve a given problem; similarly, there is more than one algorithm to solve a given problem.
-If there is more than one algorithm to solving a problem, how can we find which is better or more efficient?
+There is more than one algorithm to solve a given problem.
+If there is more than one algorithm to solve a problem, how can we find, which is better or more efficient?
+This is where Big O notations are helpful.

 Big O notations help us to represent an algorithm or a program's efficiency.
-As per wikipedia [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is used to classify algorithms according to how their run time or space requirements grow as the input size grows.
+As per wikipedia [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is used to classify algorithms according to how their run time or space (memory) requirements grow as the input size grows.
 In order to represent the efficiency of an algorithm, Big O notations — such as O(n), O(1), O(log n) — are used.

-In this article, lets understand the following Big O notations
+### What does O(1) O(n) and O(log n) mean?

 | Big O Notation | Name                       |
 | -------------- | -------------------------- |